One of the most asked questions about our farmhouse is “How did we get our ceilings to look like they are reclaimed wood?”.

 How to Whitewash Wood?

-New Pine Wood Made to Look Old – Sample Board
+How To Make New Pine Wood Look Old – Sample Board

-Begin with the gray penetrating stain and using a soft cloth, wash the stain over the entire surface of your wood.
-Follow the grain of the wood while applying.
+To make new pine wood look old, begin with the gray penetrating stain.
+Using a soft cloth, wash the stain over the entire surface of the wood, following the grain of the wood while applying it.

-Next, it’s time to add the whitewash to your stained wood.
+Next, it’s time to add whitewash to your stained pine wood.

-In order to achieve a distressed, whitewash appearance, you need to wipe the excess paint from your brush before applying to your wood.
-This a dry brush technique leaves a thin coat of paint over the surface.
+To achieve a distressed, whitewashed appearance, you must wipe the excess paint from your brush before applying it to your wood.
+This dry brush technique leaves a thin coat of paint over the surface.

-Note: For this example, I used chalk paint instead of investing in the interior latex paint that was applied to my ceiling.
-For the record, the ceiling paint was White Dove by Benjamin Moore and is the same color that was used on the shiplap walls.
+Insider note: For this example, I used chalk paint instead of investing in the interior latex paint applied to my ceiling.
+For the record, the ceiling paint was White Dove by Benjamin Moore, the same color used on the shiplap walls.

-Here is a good view of the technique on the underneath side of the stairs.
+Here is a good view of the whitewash-on-wood technique underneath the stairs.

-To assure that the paint colors work well together, we used the same White Dove paint as was used on the shiplap walls.
+To ensure that the paint colors work well together, we used the same White Dove paint as was used on the shiplap walls.

-In addition, the DIY Island countertop was aged to look like old barn wood with this similar technique.
+In addition, the DIY Island countertop was aged to look like old barn wood using a similar technique.
 Prints of the original painting Grace are available in my Shop.

 As you can see, the high ceilings are a focal point of the farmhouse.
-I was so thankful for a painter who was willing to attempt my crazy idea while standing on a 20 foot scaffold.
+I was so thankful for a painter willing to attempt my crazy idea while standing on a 20-foot scaffold.

 Thank you so much for stopping by today.
 I look forward to sharing my next adventure with you.